rjw-gp/my-second-repository/firstpush.md

 This is where we put content for the first file that we are pushing and then committing to the new repository.

 Here i added another line using nano, just for giggles.
-Adding new stujff to this file.
+Adding new stuff to this file.
+Corrected stuff.

 # added this line using code
 I see that the changes were automagically loaded into code even with the file open.
 So I'm going to add this to the file.

 This is the end of this file.
+More stuff.